racket/rhombus/0002-lang-process.md

 8. The size of the EBNF

-    when controling for the complexity of the runtime (\#lang bf has different semantics so a smaller EBNF is expected)
+    when controlling for the complexity of the runtime (\#lang bf has different semantics so a smaller EBNF is expected)

 9. The number of charachters with meaning reserved by the syntax